The Quick 10: How 10 Classic Toys Were Invented

 3. Hula Hoops have been around forever in various formats, but the "official" Wham-O toy was invented in 1958.
 The inventors promoted it by going around to various playgrounds and parks giving children samples and showing them how to use it.
 Something tells me two random men showing up in a park handing out toys wouldn't go over that well today"¦

 4. Sea Monkeys are real (and that's what they look like).
 I always thought they were a scam because I never once saw living Sea Monkeys swimming around in their little plastic home.
 They were "invented" in 1957 by Harold von Braunhut, the guy who invented X-Ray specs, but they are really just brine shrimp which are ideal for packaging because they enter a natural state of suspended animation in certain (shippable) environments.
 When kids release the "monkeys" into the prepared water, they "hatch."
-The reason they're so active (supposedly active"¦ I'm still bitter that mine never worked) is because one of the packets you dump into the aquarium contains a type of salt that increases the sexual activity of the little critters.
+The reason they're so active is because one of the packets you dump into the aquarium contains a type of salt that increases the sexual activity of the little critters.
 Yep.
 Think about that the next time your kid is fascinated by Sea Monkeys.

 5. Play-Doh was first sold as a wallpaper cleaner.
 How's that for weird?
 It was rolled it on the walls to remove coal dust.

 6. Troll dolls were created in 1949 by a Danish fisherman who needed a cheap Christmas gift for his daughter because he couldn't afford to buy anything.
 He used sheep's wool for the hair.
-Thomas Dam's dolls caught on; thus the original dolls were called Dam Dolls.
-I got in on the whole troll craze in the early "˜90s; I think they still reside somewhere in my parents' basement.
-I remember some of their names"¦ I believe Dud the Surfer was my favorite.
-That's not a typo: Dud.
-Not Dude.
-He had his own theme song.
-I'm not entirely sure why I'm sharing this.
+Thomas Dam's dolls caught on, which is why the original dolls were called Dam Dolls.

 7. Slinky was invented by Naval engineer Richard James.
 He knocked a coil off of a shelf when he was working to develop springs that could keep ship instruments stable in choppy waters.
 The spring did what a Slinky does"¦ it stepped down to a stack of books, then to the table, and then to the floor, where it righted itself into a cylinder.
 James knew it would be a great toy and tests by neighborhood kids proved him right.